nickMolUp/TuntsChallenge/README.md

 HOW TO RUN THE FILE

 1. Download 'Challenge1' into your computer.
-2. When it's done, open the directory in your Command Prompt
+2. When it's done, open the folder directory in your Command Prompt
 3.  type 'gradle run' if you have gradle downloaded.